 Every state in the United States grows apples, and 29 states raise apples commercially.
-Washington State produces 60 percent of the apples in the United States.
-Other leading states include New York, Michigan, Pennsylvania, California and Virginia.
-(NASS) September 2012 ...
+Washington State produces about 70 percent of the apples in the United States.
+Other leading states include New York, Pennsylvania, California and Virginia.
+(NASS 2013) December 2013 ...
 Apples

 - Apple Industry Per Acre Receipts for Red Delicious and Gala, Washington State University - These research findings can be used to estimate the increase in receipts associated with making improvements in the fruit.